HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 1. **Homebrew installation:**

     1.1.
-Homebrew will be automatically downloaded.
+You need to enter the password when asked.
     1.2.
-You need to enter the password and click RETURN/ENTER when asked to start the installation.
+Click **RETURN/ENTER** when asked to start the installation.

 2. **TCL/TK and Docker Desktop are automatically installed (do not need interaction).**

-3. **The GUI will pop up, and you can start using DL4MicEverywhere**
+3. **The GUI will pop up, and you can start using DL4MicEverywhere.**

 </details>